BucStop-net/BucStop.net-Game/README.md

 #### Fall 2023, East Tennessee State University

 ### Overview:
 This project is a game website made by and for ETSU students.
-It is a place to put games created by ETSU students.
+Bucstop acts as a front end for users to browse, play, and rate games.
-This project also communicates to a microservice with HTTP calls for the game information, the repository is hosted at [Micro Service](https://github.com/chrisseals98/GameInfoMicroService).
-It is deployed with the microservice using docker compose, see the scripts folder for the docker-compose.yml file.
+Bucstop calls a Microservice API to retrieve game information and the JS to play.
+The microservice is here: [Micro Service](https://github.com/BucStop-net/GameInfoMicroService_SP24).

 ### Backlog Information:
 [Backlog](https://docs.google.com/document/d/1qtNMQAEP9aWnK6pfo39iGT0Dhm9uwL6oDHdy6B-Vy-4/edit#heading=h.mgz5ua27kudv)